-Do the Air Fence and Air Ramp Accessories for the Litter-Robot Open Air Work?
+Do the Litter Robot Fence and Ramp Accessories for the Litter-Robot 3 Work?

-I wanted to follow up on my Litter Robot Open Air follow up.
+Hi Jenny!
+I wanted to follow up on my Litter Robot 3 Open Air follow up.
 I received the new Open Air Fence and Steps about a week and a half ago and have had some time for the cats to try them out and for me to form an opinion.

 Both items I ordered, the Open Air Fence and LRIII Open Air Ramp, shipped quickly and I received within a week.
 I so far have consistently been pleased with Litter Robot customer service.

 LR 3 Fence

 This is what I have been waiting for!
 It’s hard, shiny plastic, well made.
 It’s easy to install over the liner lip at the opening of the unit, it just takes a bit of fiddling to get the “wings” or clips in place.
 Once in place, it’s very secure.
 It looks good – very little change to the normal appearance, other than the opening being shiny instead of black – but really better looking than all the binder clips I had been using to keep my scratchy girls from unseating the liner before!!
 It has really made a huge difference in terms of the girls scratching at the opening.

 They’ll do a couple scratched on it now, but they no longer enjoy whatever cause and effect they had before when relentlessly scratching at the silicon or rubber liner and unseating it.
 It seems to me now that they scratch even less at the opening than they did on the binder clips – or it’s just so quiet now as to be a non-issue.